Digital Marketing Predictions

 More specifically I think the strongest influences will be content and data.
 I see analytics and data taking the lead in marketing decision making and content increasingly becoming more visual.

 But let’s look at some of the detail.

 1. Content marketing marches on

 Content as a marketing discipline has long been exploited in the b2b sphere.
-But I think in 2014 we shall see b2c following that lead as marketers embrace content marketing to encourage consumers not only to buy more products and services, but also to become brand evangelists.
+But I think in 2014 we shall see b2c following that lead as marketers embrace content marketing to encourage consumers not only to buy more products and services but also to become brand evangelists.

 Doug Kessler of Velocity Partners expects 90% of marketers to make more content in 2014.
-This is clearly an exciting opportunity, however marketers will focus more on the importance of measuring ROI.
+This is clearly an exciting opportunity, however, marketers will focus more on the importance of measuring ROI.
 Although content marketing may be a new channel for you to tell your brand story in, it must encourage your audience to interact with your brands.

-Marketers will want a clearer picture of how much traffic each piece of content marketing can drive, time on page, topic of interest, pages read.
+Marketers will want a clearer picture of how much traffic each piece of content marketing can drive, time on page, the topic of interest, pages read.
 Understanding the metrics will tell you if your content is adding value to your audience.